ACCLAIMED SPOKEN WORD POET; AWARD-WINNING EDUCATOR

 He has spoken at the 2015 TED Conference in Vancouver, British Columbia, the U.S. Department of Education, the IB Conference of the Americas, the Aspen Summit on Inequality and Opportunity.
 He has been profiled in The Washington Post, NPR's Here & Now, Vox, The Huffington Post, The Root, NBC News, and The Boston Globe.
 His two TED Talks, The Danger of Silence and How to Raise a Black Son in America, collectively have been viewed more than 5 million times.

-Clint is a 2014 National Poetry Slam champion, an Individual World Poetry Slam Finalist, a Cave Canem Fellow, a Callaloo Creative Writing Workshop Fellow, and has served as a cultural ambassador for the U.S. Department of State.
-His writing has been published in The New Yorker, The Guardian, Boston Review, The American Poetry Review, Harvard Educational Review and elsewhere.
-His first full-length collection of poetry, Counting Descent, was published by Write Bloody Publishing in September 2016.
+Clint is a 2014 National Poetry Slam champion and a 2017 recipient of the Jerome J. Shestack Prize from the American Poetry Review.
+He is also a Cave Canem Fellow, a Callaloo Creative Writing Workshop Fellow, and has served as a cultural ambassador for the U.S. Department of State.
+His writing has been published in The New Yorker, The Atlantic, The New Republic, The Guardian, Boston Review, the Harvard Educational Review and elsewhere.
+His first full-length collection of poetry, Counting Descent, was published by Write Bloody Publishing in 2016.
+It won the 2017 Literary Award for Best Poetry Book from the Black Caucus of the American Library Association, was a finalist for an NAACP Image Award, and was selected as the 2017 'One Book One New Orleans' book selection.

 Clint earned a BA in English from Davidson College and is an alumnus of the New Orleans Public School System.